 Rice is a grain, the seed of a type of grass, which is the most widely grown and the most…

 Heat oven to 200C/180C fan/gas 6, then roast the peanuts on a baking tray for 5 mins until golden brown.
 When cool enough to handle, roughly chop.
 Reduce oven to 180C/160C fan/gas 4.

-Heat 2 tbsp coconut cream in a large casserole dish with a lid.
+Heat 2 tbsp coconut milk (use the cream on top if there is any) in a large casserole dish with a lid.
 Add the curry paste and fry for 1 min, then stir in the beef and fry until well coated and sealed.
 Stir in the rest of the coconut with half a can of water, the potatoes, onion, lime leaves, cinnamon, tamarind, sugar, fish sauce and most of the peanuts.
 Bring to a simmer, then cover and cook for 2 hrs in the oven until the beef is tender.

 Sprinkle with sliced chilli and the remaining peanuts, then serve straight from the dish with jasmine rice.